-Shimmers of heat vapor dance above the sunburnt sand have me panting like a panther, but mercifully in the distance I see the welcome sight of the motor-home in the transition area.
-It was a strong run, and we have moved up several places in the standings.
-Exhilarated to have my first part of this formidable challenge over, I’m locked into the thought that at this point all I really want is a full keg of cold beer and a long straw!
+Shimmers of heat vapor dancing above the sunburnt sand have me panting like a panther, but mercifully in the distance I spot the welcome sight of the motor-home in the transition area.
+It was a robust run, and we have moved up several places in the standings.
+Exhilarated to have my first part of the formidable challenge over, I’m locked into the thought that at this point all I really want is some quality time with a full keg of cold beer – and a long straw!

 Our team races hard through the day and climbs from last place after stage one, up to the middle of the field.
-It is 8 p.m. and the thermometer is still reading 101 degrees, but starting to fall quickly.
-In the dark, Carlos, another of our riders, has an interesting experience driving him batty.
-A strong light on his helmet is attracting a multitude of bugs, which in turn are providing dinners for the cloud of bats dive bombing him as he screams along the darkened roads.
+It is 8 p.m. and the thermometer reads 101 degrees but is beginning to fall.
+In the dark, one of our riders named Carlos has an interesting experience driving him batty.
+A strong light on his cycling helmet is attracting a multitude of bugs, which in turn are providing dinners for the cloud of bats dive-bombing him as he accelerates along the darkened roads.

 About this time, race director Ron drops by and informs us that so far, four competitors have been taken to hospital.
-Three from heat exhaustion and one with a broken collar bone.
-Many more are suffering from the Mojave’s mugging, and you know it’s funny, but I swear I can hear glee in his voice!
+Three with heatstroke and one with a broken collar bone; with many others suffering fatigue from the mighty Mojave’s mugging.
+You know it’s funny, but I swear I can hear glee in his voice!

-My second run of the day is only a 10 km run, but I’m fatigued from all the day’s activities and have a good puke just before the start of my run.
-The SAG vehicle is following alongside me to illuminate the road, so I can see where I’m going in the dark.
-My mental endurance is being tested, with gasps interlaid with grunts from feeling as if I’m shackled with leg irons on my ankles.
+My second run of the day is only a 10 km run, but I’m drained from all the day’s activities.
+After a quick puke I’m ready to start my run; with the SAG vehicle following alongside to illuminate the road so I can see where I’m going in the dark.
+My mental endurance is being tested and my gasps are interlaid with grunts, as if I’m shackled in invisible leg irons.